Rebolon/UX-library-list/README.md

  * [Clarity](https://vmware.github.io/clarity/documentation)
  * [PrimeUI](https://www.primefaces.org/primeui/)
- * [Toast UI](https://github.com/nhn/tui.calendar) Some of their apps have wrappers for React, Angular or VueJS, but not all apps, neither all components
- * [ElasticUI](https://elastic.github.io/eui/#/) also available for React
  * [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) also available for Angular, React and VueJS
+ * [Toast UI](https://ui.toast.com/) Some of their apps have wrappers for React, Angular or VueJS, but not all apps, neither all components

 ### Angular2+ (complete list [angular.io](https://angular.io/resources))